The Top 20 Sites To Hire The Best Mobile App Designer:

 - Upfront communications are limited, so it may be difficult to communicate a very cohesive brand strategy.

 Behance is a portfolio platform created by Adobe for artists and designers.
 Anyone using Adobe Creative Suite can create a portfolio on the site, and some of the portfolios are phenomenal pieces of art.
-The platform has mechanisms for hiring, but unless you are very familiar with design principles, hiring through portfolios can be tough!
+The platform has mechanisms for hiring, but unless you are very familiar with design principles, finding an app designer through portfolios can be tough!

-- Behance features artists and designers of all kinds at at all levels, so there are a lot of options around the budget and structure for hiring.
+- Behance features artists and designers of all kinds at at all levels, so there are a lot of options around the budget and structure for hiring a mobile app designer.

 - Behance is fairly unique in hosting animated or video presentations of designer’s work, which allows you to explore the interface.